mustafa-mun/PatikaSQL/assignment-1/README.md

 ### Question 2

 - (TURKISH) film tablosunda bulunan tüm sütunlardaki verileri film uzunluğu (length) 60 dan büyük VE 75 ten küçük olma koşullarıyla sıralayınız.
-- Arrange the data in all columns of the film table with the condition that the film length (length) is greater than 60 and less than 75.
+- Sort the data in all columns of the film table with the condition that the film length (length) is greater than 60 and less than 75.

 ```sql
 SELECT * FROM film